design-for-fff-hero

 orientation

-A print’s orientation directly affects the location of overhangs – and whether the model will need support.
-This can affect the overall print time, the post-processing time required to remove support material, and the surface finish of certain faces.
+A print's orientation directly affects the location of overhangs and whether the model will need support.
+This can impact the overall print time, the post-processing time required to remove support material, and the surface finish of certain faces.

 Evaluate overhang support requirements

-FFF printed parts are self-supporting up to 45 degrees, which is different from other 3D printing technologies that require support material for all angles.
+FDM 3D printed parts are self-supporting up to 45 degrees.
+That’s an advantage over other 3D printing technologies that require support material for all angles.
 Overhangs below 45 degrees should be supported from below with support material.
+Otherwise gravity will cause unsupported layers to suffer reduced interlayer adhesion or even to sag.

 Follow bridging support guidelines

-As a general rule for most basic filaments, FFF printing does not need support when bridging materials within a 10mm gap.
-It’s important to note, however, that with active cooling and other optimization settings, we have printed up to 25mm with Tough PLA on an Ultimaker 3D printer.
+As a general rule for most basic filaments, FDM printing does not need support when bridging materials within a 10mm gap.
+It's important to note, however, that with active cooling and other optimization settings, we have printed bridges up to 25mm wide with Tough PLA on an UltiMaker 3D printer.

 Pay attention to nozzle size